Elenimichala55/kohonen-som/README.md

 # Kohonen Self Organising Map (Java Implementation)

-This project implements a Kohonen Self-Organizing Map (SOM) in Java for the clustering and visualization of handwritten English characters.
+This project implements a Kohonen Self-Organizing Map (SOM) in Python for the clustering and visualization of handwritten English characters.

 The system reads training and testing datasets of handwritten characters, allows the user to configure SOM parameters, and produces error data across epochs.

 ## Features:
-  SOM implemented fully in Java
+  SOM implemented in Python
   Supports configurable:
       - Grid size(eg., 50x50, 80x80, 120x120)
       - Learning rate